PanDAWMS/panda-docs/docs/source/client/pchain.rst

     :caption: conda.cwl

-As specified in ``opt_exec``, the :blue:`bottom` task first initializes and activates the conda environment created in the container image build step, and then executes root and ls as a demonstration.
+As specified in ``opt_exec``, the :blue:`bottom` task first initializes and activates the conda environment created in the build step of the container image, and then executes root and ls as a demonstration.

 |br|